-Likely back to endless scrolling, since none of the recommended shows look interesting.
-It’s not that the algorithm is broken — just incomplete.
+Back to endless scrolling, because none of the recommended shows look interesting.
+It’s not that the algorithm is broken — it's just incomplete.
 After all, Netflix doesn’t know that you loved Big Little Lies and Hulu can’t tell that you laughed your way through a rewatch of The Office.

 Networks and streaming services have limited user information, and are missing out on opportunities to reach new users and recommend shows that those users actually want to watch.
 Meanwhile, viewers feel like they spend more time scrolling through options than watching.

 Once the algorithm has got you down, you have limited options.
 You could start with texting your friends and asking what they’ve been watching, or maybe looking up articles and blogs to find new shows to watch.
 You can search for new seasons or episodes of shows you already watch… individually.
 Or you could see what people are posting on social media about shows to watch.
 And unfortunately, you may still come up short.